InterDigitalInc/AdvantEDGE/docs/use.md

 - Click on _Deploy_
 - Select `demo-scenario` from the drop-down menu

-To confirm that demo pods are running you can also `kubectl get pods | grep meep-demo`
+To confirm that demo pods are running from the shell: `kubectl get pods | grep meep-demo`

 > After the scenario is deployed, a table appears below the topology graph and indicates status information about the scenarion deployment